cvlab-epfl/UMPN/README.md

-# Unified People Tracking with Graph Neural Networks
+# One Graph to Track Them All: Dynamic GNNs for Single- and Multi-View Tracking

 ![Model Architecture](docs/model_updated.png)